Downfall (2004 film): Parodies

 Hirschbiegel spoke positively about these parodies in a 2010 interview with New York magazine, saying that many of them were funny and a fitting extension of the film's purpose.
 Nevertheless, Constantin Film asked video sites to remove them.
 The producers initiated a removal of parody videos from YouTube in 2010.
 This prompted more posting of parody videos of Hitler complaining that the parodies were being taken down, and a resurgence of the videos on the site.

+One particular parody was the subject of BP Refinery v Tracey, in Australia, where a BP employee named Scott Tracey was terminated from his job for a video satirising collective bargaining negotiations at the company he was working in.
+Tracey managed to successfully appeal his unfair dismissal to the Full Federal Court who decided that the video in question was not offensive, and had his job reinstated and received $200,000 in compensation.

+The 2012 science fiction comedy Iron Sky and the 2015 political satire film Look Who's Back both parody the scene of Hitler finding out Steiner's attack did not take place; Nazis are a central plot point in both films.